 - A. API Average Response Time (ms)

 - B. Ability to Query Historical Trades

 - C. Historical Candlestick Data

 - D. Granularity of Candlestick Data

-- E. Offers Websocket Connection
+- E. Offers Websocket or FIX Connection

 - F. Provides Order Book API Endpoint

 - G. Maximum Order Book Level Offered

 - H. API Rate Limits

-- I. FIX Connection

-6.A Average API Response Time
+6.A/B Average API Response Time, Ability to Query Historical Trades

-API Response Time: Defined as the average time taken for an exchange to begin responding to a request once they have received it.
+A. API Response Time: Defined as the average time taken for a user requesting order book data from an exchange's public REST API endpoint to fully receive the requested data end to end.
 This was designed to measure the efficiency of an exchange's infrastructure.